 Psychology of Health and Illness

-All students enroll in the 8-week CIEE Global Internship with Integrated Academic Seminar and then will have the option to choose one of the two elective courses.
+All students enroll in the 8-week CIEE Global Internship with hybrid integrated academic seminar and then will have the option to choose one of the two elective courses.

 Required CIEE Internship

-The CIEE Global Internship program combines a full-time internship with integrated academic seminar to provide professional exploration and specific skills development, enhance intercultural understanding, and a contextualized real-world work experience in a local or multi-national company or organization.
-The 8-week program includes between 200 and 240 hours of onsite internship project work alongside a 30-hour integrated academic seminar focusing on local business culture, intercultural communication, professional development, and linkages between local observations and global trends.
-Students will be assessed via assignments and activities that include but are not limited to the following: reflective papers, synopsis of research, collaborative discussions, individual or small group presentations, analysis of readings, class participation, and feedback from the internship supervisor.
+The CIEE Global Internship program combines a full-time internship with a hybrid integrated academic seminar taught in an online learning environment to provide professional exploration and specific skills development, enhance intercultural understanding, and a contextualized real-world work experience in a local or multi-national company or organization.
+Students will be assessed via assignments and activities that include but are not limited to the following: online discussion forums, small group peer coaching, reflective papers, individual or small group presentations, analysis of readings, an informational interview and internship work plan, and feedback from the internship supervisor.